Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 helios_vallox_ventilation:
   !include custom_components/helios_vallox_ventilation/vent_conf.yaml
 ```
-Restart HA for loading the integration, and enjoy! :)
+Restart HA to load the integration, and enjoy! :)

 ## Manual installation

 Upload the directories and files with original pathes to your HA.

-Add this to the `secrets.yaml` file in your HA root (adjust IP and Port of your LAN/Wifi-RS485 adaptor as needed):
+Add this to your `secrets.yaml` file in the HA root (adjust the IP and port of your LAN/Wifi-RS485 adaptor as needed):
 ```yaml
 helios_vallox_ip:   192.168.178.38
 helios_vallox_port: 8234
 ```

-Now add this to your `configuration.yaml` to setup the integration and its log level:
+Now add this to your `configuration.yaml` to set up the integration and its log level:
 ```yaml
 logger:
   logs: